Ganesh-Gaikwads/Mini-Project/README.md

-# Epic-views - a responsive design
+Epic-views - a responsive design
+# Mini-project

-This is my first Mini-project . which is an website for photographer portfolio using HTML/CSS
+An website for photographer portfolio using HTML/CSS